AninditaBasu/AninditaBasu/docs/index.rst

 These are scripts for your DITA files.

 - **Word List Scanner**
     Scan all DITA files in a directory recursively for occurrences of an entire list of words and phrases.
+See `Word List Scanner`_.

 - **Third Twin Scanner**
     Scan a directory recursively to identify duplicate, triplicate, or n-cate topic-to-topic links in DITA files.
+See `Third Twin Scanner`_.

 - **Orphan Scanner**
     Scan a directory recursively to identify files that are not referenced by any DITA file in that directory.
+See `Orphan Scanner`_.

 .. toctree::